 HRH The Duke of Edinburgh handing over patronage of the Outward Bound Trust

-At The Outward Bound Trust Board Meeting yesterday, it was announced that The Duke of Edinburgh is handing over the Patronage of the outdoor educational charity, The Outward Bound Trust, to which His Royal Highness has given 65 years of service and unwavering personal commitment.
+At The Outward Bound Trust board meeting in March 2019, it was announced that The Duke of Edinburgh is handing over the Patronage of the outdoor educational charity, The Outward Bound Trust, to which His Royal Highness has given 65 years of service and unwavering personal commitment.

 The Duke of Edinburgh will be succeeded as Patron by The Duke of York, who has been Chair of the Board of Trustees since 1999.
 The Duke of York will be succeeded as Chairman by Charles Philipps.